brian14708/wh-briefings/statements-releases/2021-11/2021-11-10-fact-sheet-biden-administration-announces-new-investments-to-support-covid-19-response-and-recovery-efforts-in-the-hardest-hit-and-high-risk-communities-and-populations-as-covid-19-health-equity-task.md

 modified_time: 2021-11-10 10:49:03-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/10/fact-sheet-biden-administration-announces-new-investments-to-support-covid-19-response-and-recovery-efforts-in-the-hardest-hit-and-high-risk-communities-and-populations-as-covid-19-health-equity-task/
 published_time: 2021-11-10 10:30:00-05:00
-title: "FACT SHEET: Biden Administration Announces New Investments to Support COVID-\
+title: "FACT SHEET: Biden Administration Announces New Investments to Support COVID-\u2060\
-  \ \u2060 19 Response and Recovery Efforts in the Hardest-Hit and High-Risk Communities\
+  19 Response and Recovery Efforts in the Hardest-Hit and High-Risk Communities and\
-  \ and Populations as COVID- \u2060 19 Health Equity Task Force Submits Final Report"
+  \ Populations as COVID-\u206019 Health Equity Task Force Submits Final\_Report"
 ---

 Over the past ten months, we have made tremendous progress in our effort